hackc4t/tryhackme-journey/rooms/security-engineer/introduction-to-security-engineering/introduction-to-cryptography.md

   1. Bob chooses two prime numbers: p = 157 and q = 199.
 He calculates N = 31243.
   2. With ϕ(N) = N − p − q + 1 = 31243 − 157 − 199 + 1 = 30888, Bob selects e = 163 and d = 379 where e × d = 163 × 379 = 61777 and 61777 mod 30888 = 1.
 The public key is (31243,163) and the private key is (31243,379).
-  3. Let’s say that the value to encrypt is x = 13, then Alice would calculate and send y = xe mod N = 13163 mod 31243 = 16341.
+  3. Let’s say that the value to encrypt is x = 13, then Alice would calculate and send y = x^e mod N = 13^163 mod 31243 = 16341.
-  4. Bob will decrypt the received value by calculating x = yd mod N = 16341379 mod 31243 = 13.
+  4. Bob will decrypt the received value by calculating x = y^d mod N = 16341^379 mod 31243 = 13.

   The previous example was to understand the mathematics behind it better.
 To see real values for p and q, let’s create a real keypair using a tool such as openssl.

-user@TryHackMe$ openssl genrsa -out private-key.pem 2048

-user@TryHackMe$ openssl rsa -in private-key.pem -pubout -out public-key.pem
-writing RSA key

 ```bash
 user@TryHackMe$ cat public-key.pem